viweviweviwe/rsschool-cv/cv.md

 2019 - BSUIR

 ### English level
-	I train with mentor twice a week
+	I study English with a tutor twice a week for three months